icabp-coderdojo-projects/ArduinoPiExpressSample/README.md

 This launches `app.js`.
 To view the application in action, open your web browser, and navigate to `http://localhost:4000`.

+Next, in your browser navigate to `http://localhost:4000/button.html`.
+This webpage contains a button that, when clicked, will send a HTTP GET request (by using AJAX) to app.js at `htttp://localhost:4000`.
+The response output will be written onto the webpage beneath the button.

 ## What Happened

 `app.js` starts up a web server on port 4000, initialised with the Express framework.
 The code listens for incoming HTTP `GET` requests to the root of the application `/`, i.e. no other path.
 The incoming HTTP requests are represented by the `req` object.